tsmitty11/portfolio-site/content/blog/2026-designer-benchmark-assessment-can-your-designer-do-this.md

 <p class="text-gunmetal">Did they check all the boxes?
 Or are there some areas for improvement?</p>

-<p class="text-gunmetal">If you think it’s time for an upgrade, or maybe just time to supercharge your design team, then book a call with me (Tom Smith) today.</p>
+<p class="text-gunmetal">If you think it’s time for an upgrade, or maybe just time to supercharge your design team, then <a href="https://calendly.com/hiretomsmith/hiretomsmith">book a call with me</a> (Tom Smith) today.</p>